 The serial flash programming mode allows flash memories to be used to configure the Speedster7t FPGA.
-In this mode the Speedster FPGA is the master, and therefore, supplies the clock to the flash memory.
+In this mode the Speedster FPGA is the controller, and therefore, supplies the clock to the flash memory.
 Flash programming supports SPI (single-bit interface to the flash memory), dual (two-bit interface to the flash memory), quad (four-bit interface to the flash memory) and octa (eight-bit interface to the flash memory) modes.
 Additionally, the Speedster7t FPGA can interface to one device (1D) or four devices (4D) of flash memory modules on the board.
 The bitstream size is entirely dependent on the size of the fabric.
 It is important that the flash solution chosen is large enough to store the bitstream data.

-Flash mode also supports the remote update with fallback option feature, wherein the user can simultaneously store two bitstreams in the flash device and choose to program the FPGA from either one.
+Flash mode also supports the remote update with fallback option feature, wherein two bitstreams can be simultaneously stored in the flash device and either one chosen to program the FPGA.
 The update can be triggered remotely via a user application that writes to appropriate registers on the Speedster7t device.
 If bitstream programming fails for some reason, the fallback logic loads a known good bitstream which allows the device to resume normal operation.